 Management believes that the Company's financial results may provide a more complete understanding of factors and trends affecting our business and be more meaningful to management, investors, analysts and other interested parties when certain aspects of our financial results are adjusted for the gain (loss) on foreign exchange and other operating expenses and income.
-This measurement is a non-IFRS measurement.
+These measurements are non-IFRS measurements.
 Management uses the non-IFRS adjusted financial results and non-IFRS financial measures to measure and evaluate the performance of the business and when discussing results with the Board of Directors, analysts, investors, banks and other interested parties.

-References to "EBITDA" are to profit before income taxes, finance costs, amortization, depreciation, and goodwill and intangible impairment.
-References to "adjusted EBITDA" are to EBITDA before the gain (loss) on foreign exchange, gains or losses on the sale of property, plant & equipment and expenses related to corporate acquisition activity.
+References to "EBITDA" are to profit before income taxes, finance costs, depreciation, amortization, impairment charges related to goodwill, intangibles or available for sale assets..
+References to "adjusted EBITDA" are to EBITDA before the Company's gain or loss on foreign exchange, gains or losses on the sale of property, plant & equipment, non-cash share based compensation expenses and expenses related to corporate acquisition activity.
 Management believes that, in addition to profit or loss, EBITDA and adjusted EBITDA are useful supplemental measures in evaluating the Company's performance.
 Management cautions investors that EBITDA and adjusted EBITDA should not replace profit or loss as indicators of performance, or cash flows from operating, investing, and financing activities as a measure of the Company's liquidity and cash flows.

 References to "trade sales" are to sales net of the gain or loss on foreign exchange.
 Management cautions investors that trade sales should not replace sales as an indicator of performance.

 References to "gross margin" are to trade sales less cost of sales net of the depreciation and amortization included in cost of sales.